ExistensialReset/flowmosr/README.md

 > Many people today feel exhausted, isolated, or trapped in systems that demand constant performance.
 Flow offers a different starting point: unconditional safety in small groups.

+This does not require perfection — only that people begin with what is already possible.

 Flow does not begin when everything is solved.
 It begins the moment one small group decides that no one in the group should feel unsafe this week.

+Not as an ideal, but as something to be tested in reality.

 ---

 From that small beginning, something larger can slowly take shape...

+Without requiring anyone to leave the life they already have.

 Flow is an unfinished blueprint for a new kind of world where survival isn't something you have to earn.
 Small communities share resources and responsibilities without transaction.
 If you are interested in giving me feedback, discuss, contribute to this repository, please send me an email, address below.